Organic Chemistry I and II (Chem 220 and 221)

 Organic synthesis is the application of reactions and strategies for the de novo synthesis of complex organic molecules.
 This class introduces retrosynthetic analysis as a method for approaching complex molecule synthesis.
 New strategies for synthesis are discussed, with a special emphasis on stereoselective carbon-carbon bond forming reactions.

-Offered in Fall of odd-numbered years
+Offered in Spring of even-numbered years